drvinceknight/gt/_topics/about-the-course.md

 ## In class activities

-In class we will not follow the class text: these are there for you to read on your own time.
+In class we will not follow the class texts: these are there for you to read on your own time.
 Instead we will use activities and other examples to illustrate the concepts.
 I have my own notes for those (which are also available to you).